MyNameIsVoo/AssetStoreDocs/InstancedIndirectGrassRenderer/README.md

 ![Start Image](images/IIGR_7.png)

 In URP, shadows are controlled in the render settings.
 The **Cascade Count** parameter is responsible for this.
-Unfortunately, at higher values ??of this parameter, shadows from objects disappear.
+Unfortunately, at higher values of this parameter, shadows from objects disappear.
 Keep this in mind!

 ![Start Image](images/IIGR_Gif_3.gif)